Farama-Foundation/Gymnasium/README.md

 Please note that this is an incomplete list, and just includes libraries that the maintainers most commonly point newcommers to when asked for recommendations.

 * [CleanRL](https://github.com/vwxyzjn/cleanrl) is a learning library based on the Gymnasium API.
 It is designed to cater to newer people in the field and provides very good reference implementations.
-* [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) is a multi-agents version of Gymnasium with a number of implemented environments, i.e. multi-agent atari environments.
+* [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) is a multi-agent version of Gymnasium with a number of implemented environments, i.e. multi-agent Atari environments.
 * [Farama Foundation](https://farama.org/projects) has a collection of environments that are maintained by the same team as Gymnasium.

 ## Environment Versioning